SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/kyma/install-mock-server-kyma.md

 5. As shown in the above screenshot, api url for the installed mock server can be taken from the output of mock server deployment.

-## Deploy the Incident Management Application

-1. Navigate to incident management app and change credentials in package.json to
-    ```json
-    "credentials": {
-            "destination": "<destination_name>",
-            "path": "/v2/odata/v4/api-business-partner"
-          }
-    ```
-**Note** - As **destination_name** you must enter the name of the destination created while installing mock server to SAP BTP Kyma Runtime.

-2. Follow the steps in the [Deploy to Kyma tutorial](./deploy-app-to-kyma.md), but skip the steps for the **Eventing Configuration**.
->Make sure you deploy the incident management application to the same namespace as the mock server.

-3. Now you can build and deploy the Incident Management Application